Become part of a global cause

 Sponsoring a Safe Water Garden means you support a village family in Indonesia and you will be recognized as an official project sponsor.

 What you can expect from your sponsorship

-Your sponsored Safe Water Garden
+Your sponsored Safe Water Garden makes an impact

 The Safe Water Gardens were built upon a successful concept developed by UNICEF, GTZ, Red Cross and others following the 2004 Aceh Tsunami.

 Under research guidance by four respected universities, we optimized the original UNICEF models.
 In addition, guests of LooLa Adventure Resort (the initiator of the project) have built more than 450 Safe Water Gardens in village homes and village schools since 2014.
 Further units were built near Universitas Gadjah Mada (one of our research partners) and in Belitung (near the plantations of Sinar Mas, one of our supporters from the palm oil industry).

 Over a period of more than four years, we have observed that the Safe Water Garden – provided it is correctly built and the user makes no obvious errors – delivers exactly according to expectations without a single fail.

 When our research teams went back to Aceh to see how the original UNICEF models had fared, this conclusion was further bolstered.

 The key materials in a Safe Water Garden are gravel, sand and plastics.
 The plastic parts essentially last many generations, as long as they are all buried underground (as they should be).
 Gravel and sand also last practically forever, so all materials last at least a lifetime.

 The systems are maintenance-free if used correctly (and they are very easy to repair if the user did make a mistake).
 That gives us a system with components that easily last a lifetime without requiring maintenance.